 - Free old official practice tests

-- The Official SAT Study Guide, currently $8.09 on Amazon
+- (If you want paper copies of the free official practice tests) The Official SAT Study Guide, currently $21 on Amazon

 Practicing with real SATs is the best way to learn the format and logic of the test, but your student may still need some extra help with strategies for the most effective ways to approach the different types of questions.
 The following resources can help you find the most effective strategies for your student to take.

-- SAT Prep Black Book by Mike Barrett
+- SAT Prep Black Book, Second Edition by Mike Barrett and Patrick Barrett

 - PrepScholar's Ultimate SAT Study Guide